akshayaaa727/GC-task-2026/README.md

 ## 6. Conclusions

 * **Accuracy:** The near-identical $R^2$ scores (0.0011 difference) validate the mathematical correctness of the from-scratch weighted median logic.
 * **Model Depth:** The score of $\approx 0.44$ indicates that while AdaBoost captures general trends, simple stumps struggle to model the complex chemical interactions of concrete perfectly.
+Future improvements could involve increasing tree depth to capture feature interactions.